-In accordance with Missouri's Water Quality Standard [10 CSR 20-7.031(3)], the Department is to document by means of Antidegradation Review that the use of a water body's available assimilative capacity is justified.
-Degradation is justified by documenting the socio-economic importance of a discharging activity after determining the necessity of the discharge.
+In accordance with Missouri's Water Quality Standard [10 CSR 20-7.031(3)], for domestic wastewater discharge with new, altered, or expanding discharges, the Department is to document by means of Antidegradation Review that the use of a water body's available assimilative capacity is justified.
+In accordance with Missouri's water quality regulations for antidegradation [10 CSR 20-7.031(3)], degradation may be justified by documenting the socio-economic importance of a discharge after determining the necessity of the discharge.
+Facilities must submit the antidegradation review request to the Department prior to establishing, altering, or expanding discharges.
+See http://dnr.mo.gov/env/wpp/permits/antideg-implementation.htm

-☑ - No degradation proposed and no further review necessary.
+✓ No degradation proposed and no further review necessary.
 Facility did not apply for authorization to increase pollutant loading or to add additional pollutants to their discharge.